jvanlier/self-driving-car-engineer/Project3_Traffic_Sign_Classifier/README.md

 The model was able to predict 3 out of 6 traffic signs correctly, an accuracy of 50%.

-However taking into account that 3 of these traffic signs don't even exist in the training dataset, the accuracy on the ones that it knows is 3/3 = 100%.
+However, taking into account that 3 of these traffic signs don't even exist in the training dataset, the accuracy on the ones that it knows is 3/3 = 100%.
 Curiously, it almost got the "End of 30 km zone" sign right.
 This is probably due to the gray diagonal lines.

 Of course, no conclusions can be drawn on a sample of 3 or 6.